 Amanda Peralta was an intellectual historian who actively fought against the military dictatorship in Argentina.

 Amanda Peralta was born in San Carlos Bolívar, Argentina.
 She began her studies at the La Planta university in 1975.
 She had already been active in the student movement as a high school student and her involvement in the struggle for justice and social reform within the Latin American continent only continued during her university years.
-When Isabel Martínez de Peron was deposed as president during a military coup in 1976 Amanda Peralta joined the opposition movement which violently fought the military dictatorship.
-She was imprisoned for a time but her lawyer managed to smuggle a pistol into jail which Amanda Peralta then used to shoot her way to freedom.
-In the ensuing fracas she too was shot but still managed to escape.
-She continued to flee, accompanied by her family, and made her way to Sweden, arriving there in 1977.
+After the military coup in 1966, Peralta helped found the resistance organization Fuerzas Armadas Peronistas (FAP).
+This led to her arrest and imprisonment in 1968.
+After several years in prison, her lawyer managed to smuggle in a pistol, which Amanda Peralta used to shoot her way to freedom.
+In the chaos that followed, she was wounded but nevertheless managed to escape in 1971.
+Together with her family, she continued her flight to Sweden, where Amanda Peralta arrived in 1977.

 Amanda Peralta maintained her campaigns against social injustices and political oppression albeit she now applied peaceful methods.
 She also continued her university studies and, in 1990, she defended her thesis in intellectual history at Gothenburg university.
 Her thesis, entitled … med andra medel: från Clausewitz till Guevara: krig, revolution och politik i marxistisk idétradition, can be seen as a critical coming-to-terms with her personal experiences and observations of violent opposition movements.